edelstone/tints-and-shades/README.md

 ## Credits

-[Michael Edelstone](https://michaeledelstone.com) designed and organized the project with big-time assistance from [Nick Wing](https://github.com/wickning1) on the color calculations.
+[Michael Edelstone](https://michaeledelstone.com) designed and organized the project with major assistance from [Nick Wing](https://github.com/wickning1) on the color calculations.

 We use these amazing open-source libraries across the project: